 Food is traditionally cooked in a single pot or wok over a charcoal stove; although gas burners are being introduced in the cities, many people prize the smoky flavour that food acquires when it’s cooked over charcoal.
-A lot of dishes are fried in palm oil and aren’t drained before serving, so food can be quite greasy; if you’re vegetarian it’s worth being aware that the pan is seldom washed out between the meat and vegetable dishes.
-Few Cambodians have refrigerators, and even if they do, they prefer to buy produce fresh from the markets as needed.
+A lot of dishes are fried in palm oil and aren’t drained before serving, so can be quite greasy; if you’re vegetarian it’s worth being aware that the pan is seldom washed out between cooking the meat and vegetable dishes.

 As in many countries where rice is the staple food, the most common way to refer to eating in Cambodia is nyam bai, literally “eat rice”.

 The cheapest food in Cambodia (around $0.50–1.50) is available from street hawkers, who ply the streets with their handcarts or baskets dangling from a shoulder pole loaded up with offerings ranging from fried noodles and baguettes, which you can enjoy from as little as $0.50, through to fresh fruit and ice cream.
 The country’s markets are another good source of cheap food, open both day and night (though often in separate locations) and with stalls selling a variety of dishes and desserts at prices only slightly higher than those charged by street hawkers.
 Each stall usually has its own speciality, and you can order from any stall in the market irrespective of where you’re sitting.
 When you’ve finished, you pay the stall closest to you for the whole lot and they’ll sort out the money among themselves.